Welcome to the website for the Crowland Buffalo LVT Association

 The association has been set up with the ambition to restore Buffalo 47 to full working order with the longer term goal of building a museum to house it.

 The story starts in 1947.
-Following a number of storms and thaw from an exceptionally cold winter, the river close to the town of Crowland in Lincolnshire began to overflow one of its banks causing a breach.
+Following a number of storms and the thaw from an exceptionally cold winter, Crowland Low Wash as it is known close to the town of Crowland in Lincolnshire began to overflow one of its banks causing a breach.
 Large areas of nearby farmland were flooded and World War II amphibious vehicles known as Buffalo Landing Vehicles, Tracked, or LVTs were brought in to help seal the breach.
 You can read more on the history section of the website.

 If you would like to read more about our volunteers and how you can contribute to the project please visit our support page.